containers/podman.io_old/getting-started/network.md

 ### Publishing Ports

-Port Publisinh works the same way as rootless containers, but you will be able to use privileged ports, as long as they are free.
+Port publishing works the same way as rootless containers, but you will be able to use privileged ports, as long as they are free.

 ```console